CollabBlock/SmartSchool/README.md

 ## Contributing
 We welcome contributions!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries or support, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or support, please contact [fareh.iqbal55@gmail.com.com](mailto:fareh.iqbal55@gmail.com).

----

-This `README.md` provides a comprehensive overview of the SmartSchool project, including features, installation steps, usage, and contact information.
-Adjust the paths and links to match your project structure and repository.